Amen, Brother is a proposed project for FIGMENT Boston and Burning Man. The project is currently on hold while we seek funding.

 The project is a 24:1 replica of the iconic Technics SL 1200 MK2 turntable.
 This turntable has been called "the most important piece of DJ gear in history" and is on display at the London Science Museum as one of the pieces of technology that have "shaped the world we live in."

-Participants on our project will be able to interact in two ways.
-First, there will be a library of records for them to flip through and discover new music.
+There will be a library of records for participants to flip through and discover new music.
 They can play these records at low volume on actual record players (likely not Technics 1200s due to cost) built into the side of the giant record player.

 A documentary about the namesake song